ept/blog/_posts/2007-12-07-trends-2008-web-access-everywhere-e-commerce.md

 have risen by 29% since last year, reaching £130bn).
 And Trendwatching.com are convinced that this trend is going to
 continue:

-<blockquote>"Sometimes, the Next Big Thing can be right under your nose.
+<blockquote><p>"Sometimes, the Next Big Thing can be right under your nose.
 Consider the
 online riches to be reaped in 2008 from... ecommerce!
 Sure, it's been around for years and years, but prepare for a forceful 'sequel'.
 After all, never before have so many consumers been willing to overcome security threats, still shockingly bad (or boring) design, and delivery screwups.
 In other